Ropes & Gray Advises Advent International in its Agreement to Acquire Nielsen Global Connect for $2.7 Billion

 The transaction was announced on November 1.
 The press release is available here.

 Nielsen Global Connect provides consumer packaged goods manufacturers and retailers with actionable information and a complete picture of the complex and changing marketplace that brands need to innovate and grow their business.
 Nielsen Global Connect offers data and builds tools that use predictive models to turn market observations into business decisions and winning solutions.
 These data and insights provide the essential foundation that makes markets possible in the rapidly evolving world of commerce.

-The Ropes & Gray team that represented Advent was led by private equity partners Matthew Richards (Chicago) and Christian Westra (Boston), and included private equity partners R. Newcomb Stillwell (Boston) and Will Rosen (London), mergers & acquisitions partners Edward Black (Boston) and Matthew Jacobson (San Francisco), tax partners David Saltzman (Boston) and Andrew Howard (London), employment, executive compensation & benefits partners Jennifer Rikoski and Douglas Brayley (both of Boston), antitrust partner Ruchit Patel (London), data, privacy & cybersecurity partners Edward McNicholas (Washington D.C.) and Rohan Massey (London) and litigation & enforcement partners James Dowden and Peter Welsh (both of Boston).
+The Ropes & Gray team that represented Advent was led by private equity partner Christian Westra (Boston) and included private equity partners R. Newcomb Stillwell (Boston), mergers & acquisitions partners Edward Black (Boston) and Matthew Jacobson (San Francisco), tax partners David Saltzman (Boston) and Andrew Howard (London), employment, executive compensation & benefits partners Jennifer Rikoski and Douglas Brayley (both of Boston), antitrust partner Ruchit Patel (London), data, privacy & cybersecurity partners Edward McNicholas (Washington D.C.) and Rohan Massey (London) and litigation & enforcement partners James Dowden and Peter Welsh (both of Boston).